Ndoni-Nkosi/Candy_Sales/README.md

 ## Insights Deep Dive

 **Sales analysis**: </br>
-Sales have been increasing quite steadily over the years as we start off with a sales value of $1 065 in January 2021 and sales total now at $6 676 in December 2024.
+- Sales have been increasing quite steadily over the years as we start off with a sales value of $1 065 in January 2021 and sales total now at $6 676 in December 2024.
 This results in us generating a profit of 65.9% since 2021. </br>
-Sales usually drops in non-seasonal times such as the months of January, and June to August.
+- Sales usually drops in non-seasonal times such as the months of January, and June to August.
 From the sales trend we see that sales drop in February which is a month popularly known for celebrating love (Valentines Day).
 As a candy distribution company we do not sell or promote any Valentine's like products or the factories that we distribute for do not have limited edition candies for seasons like Valentines.

 **Product analysis**: </br>
-fuioffe;ekfek
+- According to the product table we have made total sales of $141 784 thus far with the Wonka Bar - Triple Dazzle Caramel generating over $28k, accounting for 20% of our sales. </br>
+- Although, we make great sales from the Wonka Bars, but Everlasting Gobstopper generates a greater profit for our business.
+The only dilemma is that it is one of the products that do not make much sales

 **Shipment and factory analysis**: </br>
 vsgdjdfpoow[p;'